 - “At [Company name], there is plenty of opportunity for job advancement.
 For example, we prefer to hire internally for [role title], [role title] and [role title].”

 Hiring during a pandemic is enough of a challenge, even without taking into account job seekers who may be making more money without jobs than with them.
-But with these ideas in mind, you can set yourself up to attract more candidates, make the right hires and get back to business as soon as possible.
+But with these COVID-19 recruiting strategies in mind, you can set yourself up to attract more candidates, make the right hires and get back to business as soon as possible.